ronaldbosma/code-analyses-tools/README.md

 Can split a file in multiple smaller files.
 For instance it can split a large .sql file in smaller ones, splitting on the keyword `GO`.

+## PowerShell

+Folder with a few handy PowerShell scripts.
+See the top comments in the scripts for more details.

 ## Solution Project Checker

 Has features